amb-lucas/superplayer-tests/README.md

 the script have several test cases, such as:

--login
+- login

--search
+- search

--ask for class
+- ask for class

--comment on trainer's profile
+- comment on trainer's profile

--edit user page
+- edit user page

--edit trainer page
+- edit trainer page